Skip to content

 ISO 27001 Certification

-EU Data Residency
+Data Residency Options Enterprise plan

-Uptime SLA 99.9% (Premium+) Not offered
+Uptime SLA 99.9% (Premium+) None published

-Version History Unlimited 14 days (Pro), 365 days (Enterprise)
+Version History Unlimited 14 days (Pro) / 365 days (Enterprise)

 API Access

-24/7 Support Premium+ Enterprise only
+Dedicated Support 24/7 (Premium+) Enterprise only

-Multi-Tenant Portals
+Multi-Tenant / Client Portals

-Custom Domain Support
+Custom Domain

 Strengths & Weaknesses

-Enterprise Pros and Cons: Confluence vs Tango
+Pros and Cons: Confluence vs Tango for Enterprise

 Confluence

-• Per-user pricing becomes prohibitively expensive at scale (5-8% annual increases)
+• Per-user pricing becomes expensive at scale (5–8% price increases in 2024–2025)

 Tango

-Deep Dive Analysis
+Deep Dive

-How Confluence and Tango Compare Across Enterprise Dimensions
+How Confluence and Tango Compare in Detail

 Security & Compliance